 The Fetal Concerns Center of Wisconsin helps families like yours every day.
 The Fetal Concerns Center offers the latest diagnostic tools and treatment options for spina bifida.
 From diagnosis to birth, the Fetal Concerns Center uses a team approach to teach and support families.

 Spina bifida ranges in severity.
 Some children have mild or no symptoms.
 Others have lifelong disability, including inability to control their bowel or bladder, paraplegia (little or no ability to move the legs) or quadriplegia (little or no ability to move the arms and legs).
-For a small percentage of children, it is fatal.
-Learn more about spina bifida and how it may affect your baby.
+The most severe form of spina bifida is myelomeningocele.
+For a small percentage of children, spina bifida can even be fatal.

 For many years, spina bifida has been treated with surgery after the baby is born.
 During this surgery, tissue that grew outside the body is put inside and the hole in the back is closed.